-Intercalibration trials between the POMI and the POSID indices have shown that there is coherence in the classification of the five sites studied (with the Corsican sites showing a higher classification than the Catalonia sites) (Pergent et al., 2008).
+77. Intercalibration trials between the POMI and the POSID indices have shown that there is coherence in the classification of the sites studied (Pergent et al., 2008).
 Applying the BIPO index to 9 Mediterranean sites yields an identical classification of the Catalonia sites as the classification obtained with the POMI index (Lopez y Royo et al., 2010c).
-Finally, using both the POSID and the BiPo indices within the framework of the "MedPosidonia" programme a similar classification of the meadows studied was found (Pergent et al., 2008).
-A recent exercise to compare a number of descriptors and ecological indices at different ecological levels (individual, population, community and seascape) in 13 P. oceanica meadows of the Ligurian Sea (NW Mediterranean) showed a low consistency among the four levels, and especially between the plant (e.g., leaves surface) and the meadows (e.g., shoot density, lower limit depth) descriptors.
-Also, the PREI index showed inconsistency with most of the descriptors (Karayali, 2017).
+Finally, using both the POSID and the BiPo indices within the framework of the "MedPosidonia" programme, a similar classification of the meadows studied was found (Pergent et al., 2008).
+A recent exercise to compare a number of descriptors and ecological indices at different ecological levels (individual, population, community, and seascape) in 13 P. oceanica meadows of the Ligurian Sea (NW Mediterranean) showed a low consistency among the four levels, and especially between the plant (e.g., leaves surface) and the meadows (e.g., shoot density, lower limit depth) descriptors.
+Also, the PREI index showed inconsistency with most of the compared descriptors (Karayali, 2017).
 In view of this result, the combined use of more descriptors and indices, covering different levels of ecological complexity, should be preferred in any monitoring program.

-At the present state of knowledge, it is difficult to prefer one or another of these synthetic indices, as it has not yet been possible to compare all of them on a single site.
+78. At the present state of knowledge, it is difficult to prefer one or another of these synthetic indices, as it has not yet been possible to compare all of them over a number of sites and to start intercalibration processes.
 As a general comment, those indices based on a high number of descriptors imply excessive costs in terms of acquisition time and the budget required (Fernandez-Torquemada et al., 2008).

 Table 6: Descriptors used in the synthetic ecological indices mostly adopted in the regional/national monitoring programs to evaluate environmental quality based on the "seagrass" biological quality element.
+The ecological complexity level at which each descriptor works is also indicated (i.e., physiological, individual, population, community, ecosystem, seascape).

-Index Cellular Individual Population Community Ecosystem Seascape POSWARE Width of the intermediate leaves; leaves production; rhizomes production and elongation Shoot density; meadow cover POMI P, N and sucrose content in rhizomes; δ^{15} N and δ^{34} S isotopic ratio in rhizomes; Cu, Pb, and Zn content in rhizomes Leaves surface; percentage foliar necrosis Shoot density; meadow cover; percentage of plagiotropic rhizomes N content in epiphytes POSID Ag, Cd, Pb, and Hg content in leaves Leaves surface; Coefficient A; rhizomes elongation Shoot density; meadow cover; percentage of plagiotropic rhizomes; depth of the lower limit Epiphytes biomass Valencian CS Leaves surface; percentage of foliar necrosis Shoot density; meadow and dead matte cover; percentage of plagiotropic rhizomes; rhizome baring/burial Herbivore pressure; leaf epiphytes biomass PREI Leaves surface; leaves biomass Shoot density; lower limit depth and type Leaf epiphytes biomass BiPo Leaves surface Shoot density; lower limit depth and type CI Meadow and dead matte cover Relative proportion between Posidonia oceanica and dead matte SI Meadow cover Substitutes cover Relative proportion between P. oceanica and substitutes PSI Meadow and dead matte cover Substitutes cover Relative proportion of P. oceanica , dead matte and substitutes PI Number of seagrass patches EBQI Growth rate of vertical rhizomes Shoot density; meadow cover Biomass, density and species diversity in all the compartments; grazing index
+Index Physiological Individual Population Community Ecosystem Seascape POSWARE Width of the intermediate leaves; leaves production; rhizomes production and elongation Shoot density; meadow cover POMI P, N and sucrose content in rhizomes; $\delta^{15}$ N and $\delta^{34}$ S isotopic ratio in rhizomes; Cu, Pb, and Zn content in rhizomes Leaves surface; percentage foliar necrosis Shoot density; meadow cover; percentage of plagiotropic rhizomes N content in epiphytes POSID Ag, Cd, Pb, and Hg content in leaves Leaves surface; Coefficient A; rhizomes elongation Shoot density; meadow cover; percentage of plagiotropic rhizomes; depth of the lower limit Epiphytes biomass Valencian CS Leaves surface; percentage of foliar necrosis Shoot density; meadow and dead matte cover; percentage of plagiotropic rhizomes; rhizome baring/burial Herbivore pressure; leaf epiphytes biomass PREI Leaves surface; leaves biomass Shoot density; lower limit depth and type Leaf epiphytes biomass BiPo Leaves surface Shoot density; lower limit depth and type CI Meadow and dead matte cover Relative proportion between Posidonia oceanica and dead matte SI Meadow cover Substitutes cover Relative proportion between P. oceanica and substitutes

+PSI Meadow and dead matte Substitutes Relative proportion

+cover cover of P. oceanica, dead

+matte and substitutes

+PI Number of seagrass

+patches

+EBQI Growth ate of vertical Shoot density; meadow Biomass,

+rhizomes cover density and

+species diversity

+in all the

+compartments;

+grazing index